Chicago officials pledge swift response to theft, vandalism

-CHICAGO (AP) - Chicago officials under pressure to reassure residents after hundreds of people vandalized and stole from downtown businesses downtown pledged Friday to respond forcefully to any similar attempts during the weekend.
+CHICAGO (AP) - Chicago officials under pressure to reassure residents after hundreds of people vandalized and stole from downtown businesses pledged Friday to respond forcefully to any similar attempts during the weekend.

 Flanked by local and federal officials at a press conference near the city’s lakefront, Mayor Lori Lightfoot outlined the strategy that includes a Chicago Police team to monitor social media around the clock for efforts to organize looting or other crime.